barseghyanartur/django-fobi/src/fobi/contrib/plugins/form_elements/fields/select_multiple_with_max/README.rst

 4. By default, the submitted form value of `select_multiple_with_max` elements is label (human readable representation of the value chosen).
-   However, that part of the bahaviour has been made configurable.
+   However, that part of the behaviour has been made configurable.
 You can choose between the following options:

    Consider the following list of (value, label) choices (the first element in